TGA-Stock/NewBlack/Task2_converted.md

 }
 ```

-In the above example, we create a product called 'Unisex T-shirt' with a `BackendID` (ID) and a `TaxCode`.
+In the above example, we create a product called 'Unisex T-shirt' with a `SystemID`/`BackendID` (ID) and a `TaxCode`.
 We use `SystemID` to identify the system from which we are importing our products.

-In addition to the BackendID we provide in the `ID` field, a product can have a `CustomID`.
-If you don't explicitly specify a `CustomID`, it will be the same as your `BackendID`.
+In addition to the SystemID we provide a unique identifier `ID` field, all products can have this `CustomID`.
+If you don't specify a `CustomID`, the `BackendID` will be used as default.

 #### Response

 Your products will always have an `EvaID` assigned upon creation.
 Your response will include these EVA IDs, grouped by which products were updated or created.
-When products are created, they are also always updated.
+When products are created, they are also updated.
 Additionally, we return a `BackendID`/`EvaID` mapping.

 ```json
 {